rgerganov/ggtag/README.md

 # Known issues

- * The RFID function works only when `ggtag` is in close proximity with the RFID reader.
-You may also need to hold it for several seconds for read to be successful.
+ * With some RFID readers you need to keep `ggtag` at 1cm distance for read to be successful.

 # Credits